KavetiShivanjali/8-Week-SQL-Challenge-Data-with-Danny/Case Study #2/Solution_C.md

           order by 2 desc
           limit 1;
   <b> Explanation: </b>

-  runner_orders table contains the assignment information for each order to its corresponding runner_id.
-It also contains cancellation attribute whose value is NULL for successful orders.
-  By using the above mentioned columns(runner_id, cancellation) we can extract the count of orders for each runner where cancellation is null to get successful     orders.
-  To get the successful orders of the runners not present in runner_orders table we can left join with the runners table and can make the count to zero if it is     not present in runner_orders table.
+  To get the most commonly added exclusion, we need to count the orders for each exclusion requested.
+This information I collected from a temporary table which was created during data_preprocessing phase.
+With this temp table we can get the count for each exclusion requested and pick the top extra by using order by count descending and by keeping the limit as 1 to select the top row.

   <b> Result: </b>